dunnkers/ember-polymer/README.md

 ## Requirements

 This addon forces Polymer to use Shadow DOM.
-Browsers that do not natively support Shadow DOM will be supplied with the polyfill. **Do note that this has implications on performance.**
+Browsers that do not natively support Shadow DOM will be supplied with the polyfill. **Note that using a polyfilled Shadow DOM results in slightly slower rendering.**

 ## Installation